 1. Name and Roll No. of the Scholar : 2.
 Programme : Ph.D.
 3. Title of research work : 4.
 Date of previous RAC meeting : 5.
-Brief report of the research work carrie meetings.
-Mention the objectives comp out between previous and present RAC ed: 6.
-List research paper published/accepted patents (National /International) filed r publication/communicated forpublication / pproved: 7.
-National / International Conference/Synthematic the Conference, venue, title, period): ym posia attended (Give details such asName of 8.
-Overall assessment and comments abo out the progress of the research scholar: Member (Signature with Name and Date) Member (Signature with Name and Date)
+5. Brief report of the research work carried out between previous and present RAC meetings.
+Mention the objectives completed: 6. - · · pte d for publication/communicated for 7.
+National / International Conference Name of the Conference, venue, titl ymposia attended (Give details such as period): 8.
+Overall assessment and comments abo out the progress of the research scholar: MemberMember(Signature with Name and Date)(Signature with Name and Date) Member (Signature with Name and Date) Supervisor (Signature with Name, Date and Seal) Head of the Department (Signature with Name, Date and Seal)

-Note: Research Performance Assessment restricted to maximum 2 pages should besubmitted along with the minutes of RAC meeting duly signed by RAC members.
+Note: Research Performance Assessment restricted to maximum 2 pages should be submitted along with the minutes of RAC meeting duly signed by RAC members.